Using other Desktop Environments

 When check fails, this command will be executed next.
 This is exactly the command that Local Desktop runs during the installation process.
 Some important notes:

-• Always include the --noconfirm flag, otherwise, it will get stuck because it is waiting for a confirmation that never comes.
+--noconfirmflag, otherwise, it will get stuck because it is waiting for a confirmation that never comes. - For a clear output, include

 Just keep all the syntax and put all the packages/groups between pacman -Syu and the first --.
 For example: pacman -Syu package-1 package-group-2 package-3 --noconfirm.